aphex3k/w32notify/README.md

 Description
 ===========
+This script is targeting to provide similar functionality as inotify/dnotify to Win32 command line.
 What is considered a change is determined by the --attrib, --modify, --size, --write, --security and --dir options (see below).
 These options may be combined.
 Use --all for all options enabled.
 If none of them are specified, the execution fails.

 Options